renaudsrr/Mixotrophs_analysis/README.md

-# **Analysis of Biodiversity and Environmental Factors in Lakes**
+# **TITRE**

 ## **Scripts by SERRE Renaud**
 **Internship UQAM-GRIL under the supervision of BEISNER Beatrix**

-This project explores the relationship between mixotrophic prevalence and phytoplankton diversity using ecological data from multiple lakes.
-The workflow consists of data processing in R and machine learning modeling in Python.
+This project studies the link between mixotrophic prevalence and phytoplankton diversity in lakes.
+The work includes data processing in R and machine learning modeling in Python.

 ---

 ## **1. Data Processing (`exploration_data_CARBBAS.R`)**

-This R script performs data extraction, cleaning, and computation of key biodiversity and environmental metrics.
+This R script cleans and prepares data on biodiversity and environmental factors.

-### **Main Features**
+### **Main Steps**
-- **Data Import & Cleaning:** Loads raw datasets on phytoplankton, zooplankton, and environmental parameters, ensuring consistency across sources.
+- **Data Import & Cleaning:** Loads and organizes data on phytoplankton, zooplankton, and the environment.
 - **Biological Metrics Calculation:**
   - Computes total biomass for phytoplankton and zooplankton.
-  - Estimates species richness and taxonomic classification.
-  - Calculates diversity indices (Shannon, Simpson, Pielou’s evenness).
+  - Measures species richness & calculates diversity indices (Shannon, Simpson, and Pielou’s evenness).
-  - Assesses mixotrophic species abundance and biomass.
+  - Estimates mixotrophic species presence and biomass.
-- **Environmental Data Integration:** Merges biological and environmental datasets for further analysis.
+- **Environmental Data Integration:** Merges biological and environmental data.
-- **Data Export:** Processed data is saved in the `new_csv/` folder for use in machine learning.
+- **Data Export:** Saves processed data in the `new_csv/` folder for machine learning.

 ---

-## **2. Machine Learning Modeling (`ML.py`)**
+## **2. Machine Learning (`ML.py`)**

-This Python script builds predictive models to analyze the relationship between environmental variables and biodiversity metrics.
+This Python script builds models to study relation between prev_Mixo and parameter of diversity taking into account environement parameters.

-### **Key Components**
+### **Main Steps**
-- **Data Preparation:** Loads and preprocesses cleaned data from `new_csv/`.
-- **Exploratory Analysis:** Visualizes relationships between mixotrophic prevalence and diversity indices.
+- **Exploratory Analysis:** Plots relationships between mixotrophic prevalence and diversity.
-- **Feature Engineering & Normalization:** Handles missing values and applies standardization when needed.
+- **Feature Processing & Normalization:** Handles missing values and scales data if needed.
 - **Model Selection & Optimization:**
-  - Implements **XGBoost** for regression analysis.
+  - Uses **XGBoost** for regression.
-  - Compares multiple models with hyperparameter optimization using **RandomizedSearchCV** and **Optuna**.
+  - Tunes hyperparameters with **RandomizedSearchCV** and **Optuna**.
 - **Model Evaluation:**
-  - Computes **MSE, RMSE, MAE, and R²** scores.
+  - Calculates metrics of evaluation scores.
-  - Generates **SHAP** plots for feature importance analysis.
+  - Creates **SHAP** plots to show feature importance.
-  - Examines residuals to assess model quality.
+  - Analyzes model errors.
 - **Predictions & Visualizations:**
-  - Plots relationships between observed and predicted values.
+  - Compares real vs. predicted values.
-  - Compares performance of optimized models.
+  - Evaluates model performance.

 ---

-## **Workflow Summary**
-1. **Data Cleaning & Metrics Calculation** (R) → Export to `new_csv/`
-2. **Exploratory Data Analysis** (Python)
-3. **Machine Learning Modeling & Optimization** (Python)
-4. **Model Interpretation & Evaluation**

-This structured approach allows for a robust assessment of the factors influencing phytoplankton diversity and mixotrophic prevalence in lake ecosystems.
+This work helps understand how mixotrophic prevalence affect phytoplankton diversity in lakes.